-1. A genome-wide significant summed rank p-value ( $p{SR} < 0.05/\#$ bins)

-- 2. Nominal evidence for linkage in both statistics ( $p{SR} < 0.05$ , $p{OR} < 0.05$ ) - 3.
-Nominal evidence for linkage in the summed rank ( $p{SR} < 0.05$ )
+- 1. A genome-wide significant summed rank p-value ($p{SR} < 0.05/\#$ bins) - 2.
+Nominal evidence for linkage in both statistics ($p{SR} < 0.05$, $p{OR} < 0.05$) - 3.
+Nominal evidence for linkage in the summed rank $(p{SR} < 0.05)$

 No evidence for linkage should be declared where bins do not have a significant summed rank p-value.
 Within bins with a significant summed rank, a significant ordered rank p-value can be considered to enhance the evidence for linkage.
-Clearly, if the $k^{th}$ bin has nominal evidence for linkage under both statistics, then any bin with higher summed rank must also be considered significant.
-By plotting the observed summed ranks by size, with the distribution of ordered ranks, a 'scree slope' may be seen where the summed ranks decrease rapidly and the ordered ranks become non-significant (see Figure 2, in the inflammatory bowel disease GSMA (van Heel et al., 2004)).
-In regions where the $p{SR} > 0.05$ but $p{OR} < 0.05$ , one interpretation is that the power to identify linkage in these bins is low, and a larger meta-analysis might increase significance of $p{SR}$ , whilst retaining the significance of the ordered rank statistic.
+Clearly, if the kth bin has nominal evidence for linkage under both statistics, then any bin with higher summed rank must also be considered significant.
+For example if three bins attain p-values of 0.011, 0.012, 0.013, the bin with p=0.013 is most likely to have a significant ordered rank, but clearly all bins show significant evidence for linkage.
+By plotting the observed summed ranks by size, with the distribution of ordered ranks, a 'scree slope' may be seen where the summed ranks decrease rapidly and the ordered ranks become non-significant (see Figure 2, in the inflammatory bowel disease GSMA13).
+In regions where the p{SR}> 0.05 but p{OR}<0.05, one interpretation is that the power to identify linkage in these bins is low, and a larger meta-analysis might increase significance of p{SR}, whilst retaining the significance of the ordered rank statistic.

-1.4 Collaborative or published information?
+Collaborative or published information?

 Two main approaches are used to carry out a GSMA analysis.
 Firstly, the GSMA may be based on published information, for example extracting linkage statistics (NPL/MLS scores, p-values, etc.) from graphs and tables.
 In some cases, investigators may have posted detailed genome-wide results or original genotype data on a website.
 In papers, genome-wide studies are frequently displayed as line graphs of linkage statistics along each chromosome.
 This may be used in the GSMA by dividing each chromosome into the required number of equal length bins, and reading off the maximum statistic attained in each bin.
 Inaccuracies in the method arise from different marker maps used in each study, or different chromosome lengths (so that bins will not be exactly compatible across studies).
-If marker names are given, bins may be designated more accurately by mapping the bin boundary markers relative to the genotyped are given.
+If marker names are given, bins may be designated more accurately by mapping the bin boundary markers relative to the genotyped markers.
+In some studies, tables of linkage statistics attained at each marker genotyped are given.
 These markers may be placed into relevant bins, and the maximum linkage statistic for each bin identified.
-Common problems arising from the use of published data are listed in Table 1.1, with possible solutions.
+Common problems arising from the use of published data are listed in Table 1, with possible solutions.

-A more satisfactory method of performing a meta-analysis study is to form a collaboration of relevant research groups, and use computer files of LOD scores (e.g. output files generated from Genehunter, Allegro, etc.).
-This gives full information on the location and magnitude of linkage statistic, and should improve the accuracy of the resulting study.
+A more satisfactory method of performing a meta-analysis study is to form a collaboration of relevant research groups, and use computer files of LOD scores (e.g. output files generated from Genehunter, Allegro, etc.) This gives full information on the location and magnitude of linkage statistic, and should improve the accuracy of the resulting study.
 However, if some researchers do not wish to participate, the organisers must then choose between an incomplete meta-analysis of high quality data and a complete meta-analysis of lower quality data.
-In practice, meta-analyses of genetic studies have been widely supported by researchers (e.g. schizophrenia (Lewis et al., 2003), bipolar disorder (Segurado et al., 2003), and inflammatory bowel disease (van Heel et al., 2004)).
+In practice, meta-analyses of genetic studies have been widely supported by researchers (e.g. schizophrenia14, bipolar disorder15, and inflammatory bowel disease13).